+How to stop foreclosure on your home.
 Foreclosure is one of the most devastating financial challenges a homeowner can face.
 More times than not, foreclosure can be avoided.
-The options available to San Jose homeowners are many.
+The options available to homeowners are many.
 Most homeowners are not aware of the options they have and what options are a consideration at different points of non-payment.
-Consider the following options and the advantages and disadvantages of both:
+Consider the following options to avoiding foreclosure and the advantages and disadvantages of ways to stop foreclosure:

-- Advantage: A homeowner does not need the lenders approval to reinstate the loan.
+- Advantage: A homeowner does not need the lender’s approval to reinstate the loan to stop foreclosure.
 A loan can be reinstated up to the day before the final foreclosure sale.

 - Disadvantage: All missed payments, plus late fees and fines must be paid.
 Unless a homeowners’ financial situation changes drastically, most homeowners are not able to reinstate their loan.

 Repayment Plan or Forbearance